 It’s said Michael Jackson got the idea of Moonwalking from Charlie Chaplin, who he called his inspiration.
 Decide for yourself in this hilarious YouTube video.

 So?
 What did you think?
 Don’t you want to visit the Chaplin museum in Vevey now?
 Or at least watch a Chaplin film?

-And now on to the boring, but necessary, how to’s.
+And now on to the necessary, how to’s.

 Travel Guide for visiting Chaplin’s World – the Charlie Chaplin Museum in Vevey